sampsapursiainen/zeffiro_interface/README.md

-Zeffiro Interface (ZI), © 2018- Sampsa Pursiainen & ZI Development Team, is an open source code package constituting an accessible tool for finite element (FE) based forward and inverse simulations in EEG/MEG and can be used also in other bioelectromagnetical imaging applications targeting the brain.
+Zeffiro Interface (ZI), © 2018- Sampsa Pursiainen & ZI Development Team, is an open source code package constituting an accessible tool for multidisciplinary finite element (FE) based forward and inverse simulations in complex geometries.

 With ZI, one can segment a realistic multilayer geometry and generate a multi-compartment FE mesh, if triangular ASCII surface grids (in DAT or ASC file format) are available.
 A suitable surface segmentation can be produced, for example, with the FreeSurfer software suite (Copyright © FreeSurfer, 2013).
 Such a segmentation can be imported at once from a folder containing a set of ASCII files.
 An example folder can be found in the repository.
 ZI allows also importing a parcellation created with FreeSurfer to enable distinguishing different brain regions and, thereby, analysing the connectivity of the brain function over a time series.
 Different compartments can be defined as active, allowing the analysis of the sub-cortical strucures.
 In each compartment, the orientation of the activity can be either normally constrained or unconstrained.
 The main routines of ZI can be accelerated significantly in a computer equipped with a graphics computing unit (GPU).
 It is especially recommendable to perform the forward simulation process, i.e., to generate the FE mesh, the lead field matrix and to interpolate between different point sets, utilizing a GPU.
 After the forward simulation phase, the model can be processed also without GPU acceleration.

 A brief introduction to the essential features of the interface can be found at: